Fertility + Infertility Therapy for Women and Couples

 When family building doesn’t go to plan, it can be one of the most stressful medical and emotional challenges that people experience.
 From decision making fatigue to navigating pregnancy announcements, the challenges can feel endless.

-Some issues that are supported well with reproductive therapy are fertility treatments, donor conception, surrogacy, adoption, LGBTQ family building, pregnancy or infant loss, pregnancy complications like hyperemisis gravidarum, or termination of a wanted pregnancy for medical reasons (TFMR).
+Some issues that are supported well with reproductive therapy are pregnancy or infant loss, fertility treatments, donor conception, surrogacy, adoption, LGBTQ family building, pregnancy complications that impact mental health like hyperemesis gravidarum, or termination of a wanted pregnancy for medical reasons (TFMR).

 Holding keen awareness of diverse family building options, I give you the tools that you need to navigate difficult decisions, manage the impact on your relationships, and resource yourself with skills to find calm in the midst of the chaos.